David S. King: Legal and political career

-LDS Church service in retirement
+LDS Church service

 From July 1986 to June 1989, he served as president of the church's Haiti Port-au-Prince Mission.
-King served from September 1990 to 1993 as the president of the Washington D.C.
+From September 1990 to 1993 he was president of the Washington D.C.
 Temple in Kensington, Maryland.
-In November 1994, he was called to serve as a patriarch for the Washington D.C.
-Stake and the District of Columbia District.
+In 1994, he was called as patriarch of the Washington D.C.
+Stake and the church's district for the District of Columbia.

 Family life

 King was a resident of Kensington, Maryland where he lived with his wife of 61 years, Rosalie King.
 They were the parents of eight children, including Josephine "Jody" Olsen who became Director of the Peace Corps in 2018.
 His father, William H. King, was a Senator from Utah.
 He was preceded in death by his sons David King, Jr., and Elliott West King.
-David King died on May 5, 2009, and was buried in Parklawn Memorial Cemetery.
+David King died on May 5, 2009.

 Genealogy

 King was a direct patrilineal descendant of Edmund Rice, an English immigrant to Massachusetts Bay Colony, as follows: